Mongol invasion of Europe: End of the Mongol advance

-Mongol infighting

-From 1241 to 1248 a state of almost open warfare existed between Batu, son of Jochi, and Güyük, son of Ögedei.
+From 1241 to 1248, a state of almost open warfare existed between Batu, son of Jochi, and Güyük, son of Ögedei.
 The Mongol Empire was ruled by a regency under Ögedei's widow Töregene Khatun, whose only goal was to secure the Great Khanate for her son, Güyük.
 There was so much bitterness between the two branches of the family that when Güyük died in 1248, he was on his way to confront Batu to force him to accept his authority.
 Batu also had problems in his last years with the Principality of Halych-Volhynia, whose ruler, Danylo of Halych, adopted a policy of confronting the Golden Horde and defeated some Mongol assaults in 1254.
 He was finally defeated in 1259, when Berke ruled the Horde.
 Batu Khan was unable to turn his army west until 1255, after Möngke had become Great Khan in 1251, and he had repaired his relations with the Great Khanate.
 However, as he prepared to finish the invasion of Europe, he died.
 His son did not live long enough to implement his father and Subutai's plan to invade Europe, and with his death, Batu's younger brother Berke became Khan of the Kipchak Khanate.
 Berke was not interested in invading Europe as much as stopping his cousin Hulagu Khan from ravaging the Holy Land.
 Berke had converted to Islam and watched with horror as his cousin destroyed the Abbasid Caliphate, the spiritual head of Islam as far as Berke was concerned.
 The Mamluks of Egypt, learning through spies that Berke was both a Muslim and not fond of his cousin, appealed to him for help and were careful to nourish their ties to him and his Khanate.